rust-lang/rust-project-goals/src/2024h2/Rust-2024-Edition.md

 | Teams    | lang, types |
 | Status   | Accepted in [RFC #3501]         |

+## Summary

+Feature complete status for Rust 2024, with final release to occur in early 2025.

 ## Motivation

 [RFC #3501][] confirmed the desire to ship a Rust edition in 2024, continuing the pattern of shipping a new Rust edition every 3 years.
 Our goal for 2024 H2 is to stabilize a new edition on nightly by the end of 2024.